Film installation

 On being a foreigner.
 On dehumanization, which always begins with language.

-Filmed at the Antwerp Zoo, UBUNDU centers on the okapi, an animal first exhibited there in 1919.
-The portrayal of this creature—which can only breed in captivity outside the Democratic Republic of Congo—is interwoven with a voice-over that enacts, shouts, and sings the wounds of displacement and non-belonging.
+The video poem, filmed in the Antwerp Zoo, portrays the Okapi—an animal brought into captivity for the first time in 1919.
+The portrait of the Okapi, a species that can be bred outside the Democratic Republic of the Congo only in captivity, is confronted with a voice-over that enacts, shouts, and sings the wounds of displacement and non-belonging.

-In his most notable novels, Austerlitz and The Rings of Saturn, Sebald navigates landscapes marked by radicalized violence, drawing a line between the Holocaust and colonialism.
+The work engages with W.G.
+Sebald’s literary approach to memory, shaped by intertextuality and a metonymic mode of storytelling.
+In his most notable novels, Austerlitz and The Rings of Saturn, Sebald navigates landscapes marked by radicalized violence, tracing a line between the Holocaust and colonialism.
 Antwerp Zoo and the European railway system hold particular significance in his work: the expansion of the railways facilitated capitalist growth and transnational transport, becoming a symbol of modernity, while also enabling mass deportations and genocide.

 Due to her intent to include Sebald’s phrase ‘the ugliness of Belgium’ in the film, Jureša was denied official permission to film the okapi at the Antwerp Zoo.